e-gineering/sfdx-vscode/README.md

 ## Opening a SF org using dx-open

-One drawback of using the dev container is that you cannot directly open orgs in the browser using `sfdx org open` (or `dx-open`).
+One drawback of using the dev container is that you cannot directly open orgs in the browser using `sf org open` (or `dx-open`).
 Instead, you will get a warning that you are in a headless environment, and there will be a link to the org at the end of the message.
 You should be able to ctrl/cmd + click the link to open in your default browser.